 My boss told me to I had to get my driver’s license.

 Bike to Work Day kicks off Bike Month in many places around the world.
-It’s largely symbolic – a way for a city to show it supports cycling, at least in theory – and my magazine, dandyhorse, has religiously covered it every year because of its symbolic importance.
-For me, Bike to Work Day is pretty much every day.
+It’s largely symbolic – a way for a city to show it supports cycling, at least in theory – and this magazine, dandyhorse, has religiously covered it every year because of its symbolic importance.
+But for me, personally, Bike to Work Day is pretty much every day.

 But this year on Bike to Work Day, I was summoned by my bosses to the boardroom to go over my qualifications for my marketing job.

 I was told that in my role I was required to not only have a driver’s license, but also a car.

 I recently moved to a small city (population under 100k) northeast of Toronto where cycling to work is not something that people really do.
 There’s a great class divide happening everywhere (and is becoming more noticeable every day in North America, even in Canada) but it’s quite stark here in the more rural environs.
 And as we now know, cyclists are often affluent people – cycling is the new golf, as they say.
 And if you ask our new premier, cyclists are nothing but downtown, latte-sipping, elites.

 But here, people who bike around downtown are more likely to have bags on their handlebars full of empties.
 It’s a different socioeconomic bracket than what you see in the big city.
 The empty plastic clank clank whirrrr sound of an e-bike scooter rolling over a pothole is a much, much more common sound here than the gentle clicking whir of a spinning freewheel in the streets.